 Research Synthesis

 The included papers were reviewed to answer the set of research questions that can be found in Box 2.
-In addressing these questions, papers were first categorised by their broad research methodology (i.e., patient vignettes, in situ questionnaires, etc.) and their medical population of study (e.g., medical students, GPs, medics etc.).
+In addressing these questions, papers were first categorised by their broad research methodology (i.e., patient vignettes, in situ questionnaires, etc.) and their medical population of study (e.g., medical students, general practitioners/primary care physicians, medics etc.).
 We reviewed the experimental procedures to extract their key manipulations/independent variables.
 This included case complexity, use of a cognitive intervention and medical experience or knowledge on the part of study participants.
 We also extracted dependent variables as they pertain to confidence/certainty and, where relevant, recording of both diagnostic differentials and information seeking.
-Each of paper’s key findings were summarised and then all findings were categorised under recurring themes.
+Each of the paper’s key findings were summarised and then all findings were categorised under recurring themes.

-[INSERT BOX 2]

 RESULTS

 Findings of Scoping Review

-The initial search returned a total of 3332 articles.
-Of these, 675 duplicate articles were removed after manual review, leaving 2717 articles for screening.
+The initial search returned a total of 3,332 articles.
+Of these, 675 duplicate articles were removed after manual review, leaving 2,717 articles for screening.
 After exclusions based on initial review of the articles’ titles and abstracts, 165 articles remained for review of the full text.
 When applying the inclusion criteria described in the Study Selection section, 50 eligible articles were included.
 Based on these, 439 articles were retrieved for review from the included articles’ citations.
 After applying both exclusions of duplicates and our inclusion criteria, 29 further articles were identified.
 This produced a total of 79 articles for inclusion and synthesis.
-The PRISMA diagram for this search process can be found in Figure 2.
+The PRISMA diagram for this search process can be found in Figure 1.

-[INSERT FIGURE 2]
+FIGURE 1 – PRISMA Diagram of Literature Review

 Broad Characteristics of Studies